 -

 Patreon offers tools to help you get paid whenever it feels right for you.
 There’s no obligation to offer paid membership when you start your journey on Patreon.
-If you have early access to let members join for free and have turned it on, anyone can join your page for free.

 There are multiple ways to get paid when you’re ready: